How To Use a Projector Outside During The Day

 Understanding Problems and Challenges

 Using a projector outside during the day requires careful planning and consideration of various factors.
 While projectors are typically designed for indoor use, advancements in technology have made outdoor projection a feasible option.
-By understanding the limitations of projectors and implementing certain adjustments, you can create a memorable outdoor viewing experience.
-Below are some challenges given to tackle:

 Sunlight and Brightness